lizziehv/cs50-sudoku/README.md

 - Only once in every column
 - Only once in every 3x3 squared region

+#### Extra credit
+There are several functions that will not be explained in this README file since they do not belong with the original assingment.
+These are extra credit functions and are all explained in [README](extra-credit/README.md).

+This involve: graphics, levels, and even different sudoku types

 ### Usage
 `sudoku.c` simply contains only a main function but it utilizes functions from `common.c`, `create.c` and `solve,c` as helpers.
 These are explained below and you can see [common.h](./common/common.h), [create.h](./create/create.h), and [solve.h][./solve/solve.h] for definitions of functions and paramters.
 This program works with the user through command lines: